Lunar mission is latest milestone in China’s space ambitions

 WENCHANG, China (AP) — China’s latest trip to the moon is another milestone in the Asian powerhouse’s slow but steady ascent to the stars.

-China became the third country to put a person into orbit a generation ago and the first to land on the far side of the moon in 2019.
+China became the third country to put a person into orbit 17 years ago and the first to land on the far side of the moon in 2019.
 Future ambitions include a permanent space station and putting people back on the moon more than 50 years after the U.S. did.

 But even before the latest lunar mission lifted off before dawn Tuesday, a top program official maintained that China isn’t competing with anyone.